-The albert calculator is using DEFRA emission factors for its fuel options in the calculator.
+The BAFTA albert calculator uses DEFRA emission factors for the fuel options in the calculator.
 When using biofuels, the emission factors were calculated by using DEFRA's suggested calculations.
-'Outside of Scope' figures for fuels that have a biogenic source, e.g. biofuels, pump diesel and petrol have not been included.
+'Outside of Scope' figures for fuels that have a biogenic source, e.g. biofuels, pump diesel and petrol have not been included as they do not fall under Scope 1,2,3 emissions which the calculator currently accounts for.

-To calculate the emission factors for biofuels (biodiesel and bioethanol) the below formula was used:
+To calculate the emission factors for biodiesel, the below formula was used, as per DEFRA recommendations: